 What with the incredible success of Frozen this winter, it’s become impossible to ignore the enormous line that forms outside the meet and greet cottage in Fantasyland where Anna and Elsa greet guests.
-This, in addition to the Fantasy Faire which houses the meet and greets for other princesses, makes Fantasyland a one-stop-shop for all your photo op needs.
+This, in addition to the Fantasy Faire which houses the meet and greets for other princesses, makes Fantasyland a one-stop shop for all your photo op needs.

 But Fantasyland is rife with other interesting characters – namely the elusive Peter Pan.
-In my youthful days of weekly or bi-weekly Disneyland visits, it became a matter of pride to find Peter prancing around the park.
-Added points were received if you spotted him hob-knobbing with arch nemesis Captain Hook.
+In my youthful days of the weekly or bi-weekly Disneyland visits, it became a matter of pride to find Peter prancing around the park.
+Added points were received if you spotted him hob-knobbing with arch-nemesis Captain Hook.
 Peter is only available for a short time around the early afternoon mainly in Fantasyland or just outside Sleeping Beauty’s Castle on Main Street.
 Finding him can be quite the search, but he is more than worth the effort.

 (Photo by Kate O’Mara)

 In the afternoon at the Refreshment Corner on Main Street, U.S.A. (the outdoor seating area where a ragtime pianist performs), beloved characters from Disney’s animated films gather for a rowdy game of musical chairs with guests of all ages.
 The musical chairs game is usually hosted by Alice and the Mad Hatter (of Alice in Wonderland) and includes participation by other popular characters – from Peter Pan and Mary Poppins to villains like Cruella de Vil or the Queen of Hearts.

 Keep in mind, this event is not advertised very heavily, so you may have to ask a cast member for more information about specific times – also participation is small, so arrive early and stake your place to get involved.